 - Anxious, distressed behavior

-She has recovered now from two major IVDD episodes (using conservative treatment vs. surgery) and is doing very well.
-In conclusion, laser therapy has been very effective for my IVDD dog!
+She has recovered from two major IVDD episodes (using conservative treatment vs. surgery) and is doing very well.
+In conclusion, laser therapy has been very effective in treating:

 Purchase My Pet Laser for at Home Therapy